elucian/bee/syntax/overview.md

 **properties:**

-* A method can have results;
+* A method can have results and can be used as function,
-* A method can have side-effects;
+* A method can have side-effects but then is not pure,
-* A method is defined in same module as the data type;
+* A method is defined in same module as the data type,
 * A method can be overwritten in another module;

 **pattern:**
 ```
 type ObjType: {attribute:type, ...} <: Object;

+** define a method for ObjType
 rule method_name(self ∈ ObjType, param ∈ type,...) => (result ∈ type):
    ...
    result := expression;